nguyenkhois/mandatory-react/README.md

 Webpack Dev Server reload automatically your web browser whenever a change is made to one of your files (*.js or *.css).

-View more information om Webpack Dev Server issues when you have problems on Windows.
+View more information om Webpack Dev Server issues when you have problems during startup your local web server on Windows.
 Solution is...
 [No spaces?
 No error](https://github.com/webpack/webpack-dev-server/issues/1373)

 ## Installation
 * Run `npm install` to install all needed packages